Local duality for connected Z-algebras: Introduction

 Although the $\mathbb{Z}$-algebra approach to noncommutative projective geometry may be the more natural one as discussed above, for historical reasons it has not been pursued as vigorously as the $\mathbb{Z}$-graded approach.
 The goal of this paper is to develop enough basic homological machinery of modules over $\mathbb{Z}$-algebras to prove a $\mathbb{Z}$-algebra version of local duality \cite[Theorem 5.1(2)]{dualizing}.
 As an application of local duality, we explore the relationship between several notions of regularity studied in \cite{minamoto} in the $\mathbb{Z}$-graded context, AS-regularity and ASF-regularity.
 In particular we show, in Theorem \ref{theorem.main2}, that these conditions are equivalent under a hypothesis which, in the $\mathbb{Z}$-graded context, follows from the existence of a balanced dualizing complex.
 In the $\mathbb{Z}$-graded case, the equivalence of these conditions follows from \cite[Theorem 3.12]{minamoto} and \cite[Theorem 2.19]{moriueyama}.
 In addition, we employ local duality to prove a $\mathbb{Z}$-algebra version of \cite[Theorem 3.3]{jorgensen}, which gives a duality between the bounded derived categories ${\sf D}^{b}({\sf coh }A)$ and ${\sf D}^{b}({\sf coh }A^{op})$.
 As is stated and substantiated in \cite{jorgensen}, this duality is fundamental to many of the applications of local duality in both the commutative and noncommutative worlds.

 One of the themes of projective geometry is to characterize a space via its homological properties.
 Although there are currently few such results in noncommutative projective geometry, the theory would benefit from further development in this direction.
-Our ultimate goal, which will be realized in a companion paper, is to obtain a $\mathbb{Z}$-algebra version of the recognition theorem of Mori and Ueyama \cite{moriueyama} which characterizes those abelian categories which are noncommutative spaces which have coordinate rings $\mathbb{Z}$-graded AS-regular algebras.
+In \cite{abstractpn} we use both local duality and part of our comparison of regularity conditions (Corollary \ref{cor.af}) to obtain a $\mathbb{Z}$-algebra version of the recognition theorem of Mori and Ueyama \cite{moriueyama} characterizing those abelian categories which are noncommutative spaces having a $\mathbb{Z}$-graded AS-regular coordinate ring.